admclamb/your-weather/README.md

+# IMPORTANT
+This is the original release of weatherly.
+I have pushed the new version your-weather-2.
+Check it out on my github!

 # Your Weather

  * An application that uses OpenWeather API, Geolocation API, and News API to get weather, news data for your location and display the information in a professional manner.